mr-keep-it-simple/slate/source/notes.md

 - Tue 10-11: 2hrs Finish up of first version of documentation
 - Wed 18-11: 4hrs Discussed status and next steps.
 Made changes to text and images
 - Thu 19-11: 1hr Change all refs for admin control panel to admin dashboard; Updated all pictures of admin dashboard; Updated password protection and tidied up more of the document
+- Mon 20-11: 2hrs Fixes to callback changes.
+Updated image and text for overview.
+Fixed other small changes